We hold shows in Spring, Summer and Autumn and a competition in August

 Bulbs and Blossom

 The first show of the year, and a chance to cheer ourselves up with a display of bulbs, cut flowers and house plants.
-Usually we also have classes for Jelly and Marmalade but have dropped them for this year.
+There will also be classes for Jelly and Marmalade again this year.

 Details of the winners in 2019 and pictures of the entries are below.